projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-rdt.rst

             <CLOS_MASK desc="Cache Capacity Bitmask">0xF</CLOS_MASK>

-Once the cache mask is set of each individual CPU, the respective CLOS ID needs to be set in the scenario xml file under ``VM`` section.
+Once the cache mask is set of each individual CPU, the respective CLOS ID needs to be set in the scenario XML file under ``VM`` section.
 If user desires to use CDP feature, CDP_ENABLED should be set to ``y``.

    .. code-block:: none